qyh214/wow_addons_private_use/AddOns/EncounterJournalSavedInstances/README.md

 Tracks instance lockouts with your Encounter Journal, including World Bosses and LFR.
 A flag will be displayed on the instance's button for each difficulty with details on available and killed bosses.

-This AddOn is dependant on your client's language, meaning some instances may not be shown as intended.
-I have already fixed some of them for english and french clients, but it may remain some that still need to be fixed.
-To help me with debugging, open an issue on [GitHub](https://github.com/Meivyn/EncounterJournalSavedInstances/issues) specifying which instance don't work and your client's locales, so I could fix them as soon as I can.
+To help me with debugging, open an issue on [GitHub](https://github.com/Meivyn/EncounterJournalSavedInstances/issues) when something don't work as expected, so I could fix it as soon as I can.
+Your help is really appreciated.

 Credits to [alex_chrome](https://wow.curseforge.com/members/alex_chrome)
 for original AddOn.
 Special thanks to [Ora](https://wago.io/) for all his precious help.